jdlib/JDBX/UserGuide.md

     qr.cols(1,3,7);              // columns 1,3,7, as Object[]
     qr.map();                    // returns a Map<String,Object>

+Now given this API the `Query` gives

+Next we explain how to read values from a `QueryResult`,  how to move through its rows, and how to obtain a `QueryResult`.

+(In the following the variable `qr` denotes a `QueryResult` instance).

+#### How to read values from a QueryResult

 #### How to navigate through a QueryResult

 Given a `QueryResult` it is easy to run through its rows in a forward only manner: